HarmenBoerma/TheOneRing_AdvesaryCards/README.md

 Change the LINK variable to the location of you advesary csv file.

+When printed to PDF the cards are automaticaly arranged in suche a way that the front and back side are correctly positioned.

 ## Advesary data generator
 Script made to generator the csv file from a text file.
 The text file contains the table information from the books.
 Just copy the advesary table and past it into the text file.
 Leave a new line between advesaries.